dougeby/IntuneDocs/intune-user-help/how-do-i-find-the-serial-number-on-my-device-ios.md

 # How do I find the serial number on my device?

-The serial number for your device uniquely identifies it, and can help your IT administrator with certain tasks, like replacing your device with a new one.
+The serial number for your device uniquely identifies it, and can help your company support with certain tasks, like replacing your device with a new one.
 To locate the serial number:

 1. Go to the __Home__ screen.
 2. Tap the __Settings__ app, then __General__.
 3. Tap __About__, then scroll to __Serial Number__.

 Still need help?
-Contact your IT admin.
+Contact your company support.
 For contact information, check the [Company Portal website](http://portal.manage.microsoft.com).